Skip to main content

 Capital Gains Tax in a discretionary trust

 Trustees may have to pay Capital Gains Tax (CGT) when assets in the trust are sold or transferred at a gain.
-The trust's annual exempt amount (the "annual exempt amount" for trusts) is £1,500 for 2026-27, or £3,000 if a beneficiary is vulnerable — check GOV.UK for current figures.
+Per GOV.UK guidance on trusts and Capital Gains Tax, the trust's tax-free allowance (the "annual exempt amount") for the 2026–27 tax year is £1,500, or £3,000 if a beneficiary is vulnerable (a disabled person or a child whose parent has died) — check GOV.UK for current figures, as this changes each tax year and can be reduced further if the settlor has created more than one trust since 6 June 1978.
 This is significantly lower than the individual CGT exempt amount.

-If the trust holds UK residential property, any gain must be reported and tax paid within 60 days of completion of the sale.
+If the trust holds UK residential property, any gain must be reported and tax paid within 60 days of completion of the sale, using a Capital Gains Tax on UK property account.

 Common uses for discretionary trusts